Some mammals are shown at the end.

 Inca dove (breeding resident)

-Ruby-throated hummingbird (Spring and Fall migrant; often also a breeding Summer resident)
+Ruby-throated hummingbird (spring and fall migrant; in recent years, also a breeding summer resident)

 Rufous hummingbird (This juvenile -- and eventually adult -- male overwintered at our house for 3 years.)